EvicaLiskova/task-manager/README.md

 ## A few thoughts from me

-### thoughts about the requirements and making assumptions
+### Thoughts about the requirements and making assumptions

 - **Task creation**
   Used a dialog with name & description fields.
 No strict validation was mentioned so it is flexible and simple.
 I would assume that you need at least a name to create a task.
 Tasks default to "Todo", with a snackbar confirming success.